egnyte/egnyte-js-sdk/src/docs/ie8or9.md

 Every call is being sent with the access token, so the security of this solution depends on IE's `window.postmessage` implementation security.

+## What will not work?

+`api.manual.sendRequest` and `api.manual.promiseRequest` are not forwarded, so they cannot be used.

 Uploading files or downloading anything containing binary data will obviously not work in IE8 nor IE9.
 It is possible to work with text files content to some extent.